 Also, dexterity and range of motion exercises of the hand, wrist, and forearms “help to reduce stress on the smaller joints that often carry heavy loads,” he says.

-It’s also important to consider purchasing massage insurance.
+It’s also important to consider purchasing deep tissue massage insurance.

 This offers massage therapists some type of financial protection in the event that, for whatever reason, they become no longer able to give regular massage sessions.